swstack/connected-wearables/README.md

 be one-size-fits-all
-solution for all potential consumers of data out of the device cloud, we attempted to provide a fwe options to that implementor.
+solution for all potential consumers of data out of the device cloud, we attempted to provide a few options to that implementor.

 For all cases, the following basic stream path format is used: